In the context of in-person shopping, the factors that influence a customer’s first impression are often quite apparent.

 These allow you to deliberately shape and perfect your customers’ online shopping experiences.

-The more features your eCommerce framework offersetter its overall business capability will bewill help you will helpt the customer-facing end to perfectly reflect your vision of how it should look.
+The more features your eCommerce framework offers, the better its overall business capability will be, and the more it will help the customer-facing end to perfectly reflect your vision of how it should look.

-The world of eCommerce is fast-paced and always evolving, which means your eCommerce framework should be capable of doing the same.
+The world of eCommerce is fast-paced and always evolving, so your eCommerce framework should be capable of keeping pace.
 A high degree of scalability helps with this.

 In much the same way that personalization in marketing can greatly encourage customers to make purchases, customizing your eCommerce framework can really help fine-tune the customer experience.